A Guide to Completing Your Professional Development Plan (PDP)

 This section should reflect your medium to longer term requirements; these could relate to your current role, perhaps enhancing your skills in a particular aspect of your role or potentially moving to a different position.
 It may be that you are seeking to try a different sort of job at the same grade in another part of the organisation or seeking promotion.
 Remember there are a number of ways you can learn.
 These include:

 Your discussions with your line manager should be on-going so that you both review your plan regularly.
-However, if you would like any further advice about completing the plan or your professional development possibilities please contact the HR Enquiry Service and we will arrange for someone from the HR Office to speak to you.
+However, if you would like any further advice about completing the plan or your professional development possibilities please contact the HR Office.